 4 Questions to Ask When You Inherit a House

 Inheriting a house is never a simple process.
 Not only does it often get complicated, but it may also take place during an emotional time after a loved one has passed away.
-We’ve seen that when someone has inherited a home from their parents, there’s often so much that the heir doesn’t know that they don’t even know where to begin to ask.
+We’ve seen that when someone has inherited a home from their parents, there’s often so much that the heir doesn’t know.
+Sometimes, they don’t know where to begin.

-To help you through this process, there are four questions you should begin asking (Google, yourself, and anyone involved) to start you off.
+To help you through this process, there are four questions you should begin asking to start you off.
 This will help create a clear guideline for navigating through this emotional and stressful time in your life.

 1. “What will I do with the house?”